 In January 2006, one of our drilling rigs was destroyed by a fire.
 Drilling rig No. 31, a 600 horsepower drilling rig, one of our smaller drilling rigs, experienced a blow out during initial drilling operations at an approximate depth of 800 feet.
 No personnel were injured although the drilling rig was a total loss.
 Insurance proceeds for the loss exceeded our net book value and provided a gain of approximately \$1.0 million which is recorded in other revenues.
 The proceeds however will not cover the replacement cost of a new rig to replace the one destroyed.
-After the loss of this rig, we had 111 rigs at March 31, 2006.

 Our contract drilling subsidiaries provide drilling services for our exploration and production subsidiary.
 The contracts for these services are issued under the same conditions and rates as the contracts we have entered into with unrelated third parties for comparable type projects.
-During the first quarter of 2006 and 2005, we drilled 13 and 11 wells, respectively for our exploration and production subsidiary.
-The profit received by our contract drilling segment of \$3.2 million and \$0.9 million during the first quarter of 2006 and 2005, respectively, reduced the carrying value of our oil and natural gas properties rather than being included in our profits in current operations.
+During the first six months of 2006 and 2005, we drilled 29 and 24 wells, respectively for our exploration and production subsidiary.
+The profit received by our contract drilling segment of \$8.6 million and \$2.4 million during the first six months of 2006 and 2005, respectively, reduced the carrying value of our oil and natural gas properties rather than being included in our profits in current operations.